John G. Downey: Governorship

 [I]ts provisions are not only in conflict with the constitution and the principles of natural justice, but that the measure as a whole is calculated to work irreparable injury to our commerce, internal and external, of which San Francisco is and must forever remain a metropolis.

-Downey's veto was widely popular both in San Francisco and throughout California, and it marked the peak of his popularity.
-Visiting the city shortly afterward, Downey was greeted as a hero.
-But, supporters of the Bulkhead Bill never forgave the governor.
-During a later visit to San Francisco, Downey described a protester as a "bulkheader."
-The man responded with a fist fight, broken up only when Downey supporters physically restrained his opponent.
+Downey's veto was widely popular in San Francisco and throughout California, and it marked the peak of his popularity.
+Visiting the city shortly afterward, he was greeted as a hero.
+But supporters of the Bulkhead Bill never forgave the governor.
+During a later visit to San Francisco, he described a protester as a "bulkheader".
+The man responded with a fist fight, broken up only when his supporters physically restrained his opponent.

 At the 1860 presidential election, the Democratic Party again splintered.
 Anti-Lecomptons favored Stephen A. Douglas, while Lecomptons supported John C. Breckinridge.
 Previously part of the Lecompton faction, Downey sided with Anti-Lecomptons, supporting Douglas in his failed bid against Abraham Lincoln.